TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Customer Service Representative

-• Sales rep (when few face-to-face meetings are required)
+• Sales Rep (when few face-to-face meetings are required)

 It's far easier now than even 10 years ago to look for virtual employees or be one.
-You could start out with no clients and gain them through services such as NomadList, RemoteOK, Upwork, Digital Nomad, Flexjobs, Contena, and others.
+You could start with no clients and gain them through services such as Nomads, RemoteOK, Upwork, Digital Nomad, Flexjobs, Contena, and others.
 An easier route is to strike out on your own while you're still in your home country, then keep working for those same clients as you change physical locations and work as a Digital Nomad.
 If you're good enough at what you do and keep meeting or exceeding expectations, you'll probably build up more clients through referrals and increase your income.

 Most digital nomad visas require that the holder be self-employed or employed by a foreign company, be able to work remotely, and be willing to provide proof of a minimum income level.
 In fact, since the pandemic, there has been an increase in the community of digital nomads, and the digital nomad phenomenon had already been underway well before.
 Explore the requirements for each and every country very carefully and learn from fellow digital nomads in the growing online and on-the-ground communities.

-Shannon O'Donnell is known for her popular travel blog A Little Adrift and was named National Geographic Traveler of the Year for her approach to meeting needs on the ground as a volunteer in various locations worldwide.
+Shannon O'Donnell is known for her popular travel blog A Little Adrift.
+She was named National Geographic Traveler of the Year for her approach to meeting needs on the ground as a volunteer in various locations worldwide.
 Her "real job" is being an online marketing consultant for businesses, helping them with their website content and search engine positioning.
 "While I was still living in the USA, before traveling, I asked my biggest client, 'If I keep up the same standard of work, you won't fire me, right?'"
 She kept that client and a couple of others and built up many more over time.
 "Now I'm at the point where I have more business than I can handle," she says.
 "I've never pitched, I don't even have a website — it's all from referrals."

 If you have no earthly idea how you get from your current position to one that works like this, first start thinking of what skills and experience you already have that wouldn't require much of a pivot.
 Also, consider ways to turn your expertise into an online platform that would attract a community and enable you to sell products or advertising.